Code of Ethics

 Act sensitively when publishing images of objects of cultural significance or that may offend.

-To ensure publications were not previously published.
+To ensure submissions have not been previously published.

 To remove any inaccurate, false, misleading, obscene, scandalous, or unlawful text or graphic.